How the system for managing earthquake-prone buildings works

 Low N/A 1 July 2032 N/A 35 years

-Progress report (2021) - identifying potential EPBs in high and medium seismic risk areas
+Progress reports – TAs progress in identifying potential EPBs in high, medium and low seismic risk areas

 Download a copy of the summary infographic report [PDF 329KB]